regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: The SPDE method

 where $\Gamma(\cdot)$ is the Gamma function, $\kappa > 0$ is the spatial scale parameter, $\sigma_{u}$ is the marginal standard deviation, $\nu > 0$ controls smoothness, and $K_{\nu}$ is the modified Bessel function of the second kind.
 Following the results of \citet{whittle1954stationary,whittle1963stochastic}, the stationary solution of the stochastic partial differential equation (SPDE)

-has a Matérnn covariance structure, where $\tau > 0$, $\alpha > d/2$, $\Delta$ is the Laplacian, and $\mathcal{W}$ is Gaussian spatial white noise.
-If the spatial domain $D \subset \mathbb{R}^{d}$ is bounded, then $u(\mathbf{s})$ can be approximated by a GMRF using the finite element method (FEM) \citep{lindgren2011explicit}.
+has a Mat\'ern covariance structure, where $\tau > 0$, $\alpha > d/2$, $\Delta$ is the Laplacian, and $\mathcal{W}$ is Gaussian spatial white noise.
+If the spatial domain $D \subset \mathbb{R}^{d}$ is bounded, then $u(\mathbf{s})$ can be approximated by a Gaussian Markov random field (GMRF) using the finite element method (FEM) \citep{lindgren2011explicit}.
 Specifically, the GRF is represented as